-Want to keep track of the highest rated and maybe even best TV shows premiering or returning in 2023?
+Want to keep track of the highest-rated and maybe even best TV shows premiering or returning in 2023?
 This is the list for you.

 So much television.
 It’s a common complaint nowadays, and yet we all can’t stop wanting to watch when old favorites return or when something new premieres which might grab our attention.
-Television has been going through a golden age for what feels like forever now, and we all have our favorites that we think represent the best of what’s going up on our favorite streaming services or premiering on conventional television channels and broadcasters.
+Television has been going through a golden age for what feels like forever now, and we all have the favorites that we think represent the best of what’s going up on our favorite streaming services or premiering on conventional television channels and broadcasters.

 It can be almost overwhelming to decipher what is or isn’t worth devoting our time to.
 With that in mind, this list will attempt to discern what are the best shows to be watching this year as they are made available.
 Just to clarify, this will be somewhat personal and subjective, but it will be an attempt at providing a comprehensive look at the televisual landscape across 2023 and an attempt to ascertain the shows that really stand out from the increasingly large crowd of shows vying for our attention.